Complying with SCRA Credit Card Regulations

 What Is The Servicemembers Civil Relief Act (SCRA)?

 The Servicemembers Civil Relief Act “SCRA” was enacted by the United States Department of Justice in 2003.
-It totally replaced the earlier Soldiers’ and Sailors’ Act and followed upon on the Civil Rights Act.
+It replaced the earlier Soldiers’ and Sailors’ Acts and followed the Civil Rights Act.

-The Civil Rights Act is important because its main objective is “to uphold the civil and constitutional rights of all Americans” – especially the most vulnerable members of the American civil society.
-Therefore, it is the Civil Rights Division that is enforcing the Servicemembers civil relief act.
+The Civil Rights Act is important because its main objective is “to uphold the civil and constitutional rights of all Americans”—especially the most vulnerable members of American civil society.
+The Civil Rights Division enforces the Servicemembers Civil Relief Act.

 How Was The SCRA Legalized?

-The United States government has a long and good history of providing benefits to their citizens who are willing to sacrifice their lives for their country.
+The United States government has a long history of providing benefits to citizens willing to sacrifice their lives for their country.

-The Servicemembers Civil Relief Act was enacted in 2003 but it has not stayed stagnant since then.
-It has actually been amended several (almost a dozen) times to keep up with the changing times and needs of active duty servicemembers.
+The Servicemembers Civil Relief Act was enacted in 2003 but has not remained stagnant since then.
+It has been amended several (almost a dozen) times to keep up with the changing times and the needs of active duty service members.

-In fact, the SCRA is the expansion of the Soldiers’ and Sailors’ Civil Relief Act of 1940 (“SSCRA”), this original law was written to ease the financial obligations and burdens of service members while they are participating in military service.
+In fact, the SCRA is the expansion of the Soldiers’ and Sailors’ Civil Relief Act of 1940 (“SSCRA”); this original law was written to ease the financial obligations and burdens of service members while participating in military service.

-It was during the Civil War when the United States Congress first passed a law or memorandum which allows the delay of any proceedings, whether in civil or criminal courts, for the US citizens who fought for the country.
-It was later, during the period of the world wars, wherein the SCRA was written and passed because the US government was looking out to protect their soldiers who were fighting overseas.
-This was very beneficial at this point because the SCRA offered more specific legal protections and resolutions to civil or criminal disputes involving the US military members who were serving locally or abroad.
+During the Civil War, the United States Congress first passed a law or memorandum that allowed the delay of any proceedings, whether in civil or criminal courts, for US citizens who fought for the country.
+Later, during the period of the world wars, the SCRA was written and passed because the US government was looking to protect soldiers who were fighting overseas.
+This was beneficial because the SCRA offered more specific legal protections and resolutions to civil or criminal disputes involving US military members serving locally or abroad.

-Since then, the US Congress approved the SCRA to make it more inclusive to a larger number of the service members.
-It is believed that this change was due to the participation of the National Guard, because they were called to help respond to the terrorist attack of Sept.
+Since then, the US Congress has approved the SCRA to make it more inclusive to more service members.
+This change is believed to have been due to the participation of the National Guard in responding to the terrorist attack of Sept.
 11, 2001.
-Either way, it has provided more legal protections and ease financial burdens on the military members of the United States.
+Either way, changes to the SCRA provided more legal protections and eased financial burdens on the military members of the United States.

 Does The SCRA Offer Any Benefits and Protections?

-Yes, and the SCRA has been amended many times in order to help with financial strains during US recessions and economic crises that affect active servicemembers.
+Yes, and the SCRA has been amended many times to help with financial strains during US recessions and economic crises that affect active service members.

-The SCRA was very helpful during March 2020 when the United States government’s Department of Defense ordered the temporary ban on domestic travel for all, including military members and their families.
-This travel ban was put in place to address the COVID-19 pandemic and curb the rise of infections.
+The SCRA was very helpful during March 2020 when the United States government’s Department of Defense ordered a temporary ban on domestic travel for everyone, including military members and their families.
+This travel ban was implemented to address the COVID-19 pandemic and curb the rise of infections.

-To assist the affected service members, the Congress then amended the SCRA so that servicemembers can end a housing or automobile lease agreement without prior notice under many circumstances.
-There was likewise another amendment which allowed families of servicemembers who die or are seriously injured that they may end their ongoing phone, cable, and/or internet contracts without notice.
+To assist the affected service members, Congress amended the SCRA so that servicemembers can end a housing or automobile lease agreement without prior notice.
+Another amendment allowed families of servicemembers who die or are seriously injured to end their ongoing phone, cable, and/or internet contracts without notice.

 Generally, the SCRA as a federal law covers several issues regarding financial protections, including, but not limited to, the following: